 Following the distribution, you will own shares in both Hillenbrand and Batesville Holdings, unless you sell your Hillenbrand common stock or your entitlement to receive shares of Batesville Holdings common stock on or prior to the distribution date.
 The number of Hillenbrand shares you own will not change as a result of the distribution.
 Hillenbrand's common stock will continue to trade on the New York Stock Exchange; however, in connection with Hillenbrand's name change to Hill-Rom Holdings, Inc., Hillenbrand intends to change its trading symbol from "HB" to "HRC."
-Batesville Holdings has applied to have its common stock listed on the New York Stock Exchange under the symbol "HI."
+The common stock of Batesville Holdings has been approved for listing on the New York Stock Exchange under the symbol "HI."